Seattle Disability Arts Festival

 About Pier 62 Amenities: an outdoor space providing various amenities such as wheelchair accessible seating, shade, water stations, cooling fans, and ADA accessible restrooms.

-About Event Resources: ASL Interpreters, Assisted Listening Devices, Sensory Tent, Courtesy wheelchairs, and Sensory Kits including noise-reducing headphones, ear plugs, blankets, scented and weighted neck wraps, fidget toys, etc.
+Event Resources: Accessible seating, reserved priority seating, courtesy wheelchair, ASL interpretation, stage ramp, sensory tent, nursing station/tent, shade, charging station, closed captioning (QR), assisted listening devices, and sensory kits including noise-reducing headphones, ear plugs, blankets, scented and weighted neck wraps, fidget toys, etc.

 Learn more about accessibility resources at Waterfront Park here.